Quantum Approximate Optimization of Integer Graph Problems and Surpassing Semidefinite Programming for Max-k-Cut: Results

 The Frieze–Jerrum algorithm generalizes Goemans–Williamson to Max‑$k$‑Cut via a simplex embedding and an SDP relaxation with randomized rounding \cite{goemans1995,Frieze1997}.
 It provides the best known worst‑case guarantees for general $k$ and is practical up to a few thousand vertices using standard solvers \cite{Vandenberghe1996}.
 In our comparisons, we report the achieved cut fraction averaged over instances and rounding seeds.

 To complement SDP with a fast and structure‑aware baseline, we introduce a heuristic method tailored to maximize crossing edges on sparse graphs.

-The procedure works as follows: (i) Greedy phase: iteratively select the unlabeled vertex of maximum \textit{saturation degree} (number of distinct labels present in its neighborhood)~\cite{Brelaz1979}, breaking ties by degree, and assign the label that maximizes immediate crossing edges using neighbor label counts. (ii) Local improvement: perform iterative relabeling, changing a vertex label only if it strictly increases the global cut value.
-The overall runtime of the algorithm is $\mathcal{O}(k\,|E|^2)$.
+The procedure works as follows: (i) Assignment phase: iteratively select the unlabeled vertex of maximum \textit{saturation degree} (number of distinct labels present in its neighborhood)~\cite{Brelaz1979}, breaking ties by sum of incidence edge weights, and assign the label that maximizes immediate crossing edges using neighbor label counts. (ii) Local improvement: perform iterative relabeling, changing a vertex label only if it strictly increases the global cut value.
+The overall runtime of the algorithm is $\mathcal{O}(|E| \log |V|)$, for a graph with $|E|$ edges and $|V|$.
+The algorithm works for both unweighted and weighted graphs with positive and negative edge weights.

-Empirically, this heuristic tracks the colorability threshold \cite{Kemkes2010} and often surpasses SDP rounding on random $d$‑regular graphs, providing a stronger classical baseline in the regimes we study.
-For more details on the classical algorithms considered, see Methods (\cref{sec:classical_algorithms}).